lauren-hart/CV-and-Bio/README.md

 If you like what you see, please [download a copy of my CV](https://github.com/lauren-hart/CV-and-Bio/blob/master/Resume.pdf).
 If you would like to view my EDA graduation certificate you can find it [here](https://github.com/lauren-hart/CV-and-Bio/blob/master/Graduation_cert.pdf)

+Please take a look at an [interactive version of my CV](https://lauren-hart.herokuapp.com/)

 Or you can have a look at my [LinkedIn profile](https://www.linkedin.com/in/lauren-hart-01551620/)

 Please also read more about my [journey into tech](https://skills.org.nz/about/latest-news/general/reigniting-passion-in-the-work-place-with-tech/)